steroman/dynatrace-deck/slides.md

 <small>— PM</small>

 <!-- notes:
-Here’s what success looks like once the lifecycle is modernized.

-Leadership feels confident: documentation becomes predictable, scalable, and aligned with what the business needs — not just a downstream afterthought.

-Writers feel protected: they finally spend most of their time writing, instead of fighting noise or unclear expectations.

-And PMs feel empowered: they know exactly what the docs team needs, and they know how to contribute effectively without guesswork.
+Success looks different for different people.
+For leadership, it’s predictability and alignment with business goals.
+For writers, it’s being able to focus on writing instead of chasing inputs or dealing with noise.
+For PMs, it’s clarity: knowing exactly what’s expected and how to provide the right inputs.

-These quotes represent the cultural shift we aim to create — and they define our target state.
+These perspectives reflect the cultural and operational shift we want to create.
 -->
----

 ---
 layout: center
 transition: fade